Kinyarasam/e-learn/README.md

 # Stadi Application
 An educational web platform that allows collaborative learning through content creation and distribution leveraging multimedia formats.

-Here is the complete content for your `README.md` file.
-You can copy and save it directly in your project.

 ## Stadi APIs